FTC7393/evlib_book/src/intro/setup.md

 ### Java

-*This step can sometimes be ignored, since you'll already have Java if another app you have uses it.*
+> This step can usually be ignored, since almost every computer has java preinstalled.

 To start, you must first have Java installed.
 Java 8 or 11 should work, and if you can get Java 16, even better.
 Windows or MacOS users should go to [the Oracle site](https://www.oracle.com/java/technologies/downloads/) and follow the installation instructions for your OS. \*nix users should follow the distribution-dependent instructions for installing java.